RunestoneInteractive/pythonds/_sources/Advanced/rsa.rst

 creating a single long hex string and turning that hexadecimal string into a ``bytearray``.
 The ``bytearray`` has a built-in ``decode`` function to turn the ``bytearray`` into a string.
-The only tricky part of this procedure is that during the transformation process the number represented by the chunk may end up significantly smaller than the original.
-If this is the case we may need to add a leading zero to make sure that all of the chunks are the same length when we add concatenate them back together again.
+The only tricky part of this procedure is that after the transformation process the number represented by the chunk may end up significantly smaller than the original.
+If this is the case we may need to add a leading zero to make sure that all of the chunks are the same length when we concatenate them back together again.
 The extra zeros are prepended to any chunk by using the string repetition operator in the expression ``"0" * ((chunk_size) - clen) % 2)`` where ``chunk_size`` represents the